Full Events List for 2019 Festival

 - 11am Art Workshop with popular children’s author and artist Linda Alvis in the Bookworm Tent

-- 12noon & 2pm Meet the Authors Two one-hour sessions in the Bookworms Tent with storytelling, story and art workshops – with Dawn Brookes, J M Forster, Kate Frost, Anna & Debbie Gilmore, Jak Harrison, Wendy Jones, James Minter, Betty Salthouse and Trevor Stubbs,
+- 12noon & 2pm Meet the Authors Two one-hour sessions in the Bookworms Tent with storytelling, story and art workshops – with Linda Alvis, J M Forster, Kate Frost, Anna & Debbie Gilmore, Jak Harrison, Angela James, Wendy Jones, Betty Salthouse and Trevor Stubbs

 Workshops – Hawkesbury Primary School Meeting Room